 - a.
 Prepare the journal entry to record the transaction. - b.
 Where would the transaction be classified in the balance sheet?

-The equity section of Gannon Oilfield Corporation's balance sheet at December 31, 2019 is shown below.
+A portion of the equity section of Gannon Oilfield Corporation's balance sheet at December 31, 2019 is shown below.